Moses Feagin is Mississippi Power's vice president, treasurer and chief financial officer after being elected to those positions in 2010.

 In 2000, Feagin moved to Southern Company Services as Generation Accounting manager.
 In this role, he led the effort to establish the accounting and budget organization for Southern Power Company.
 He was elected Mississippi Power's comptroller in 2005.
 In 2008, Feagin was elected vice president and comptroller for Alabama Power.

 He is a native of Montgomery, Ala., and holds a bachelor's degree in accounting from the University of Alabama.
 Feagin, a Certified Management Accountant, completed the Executive Finance and Accounting Program at the Wharton School at the University of Pennsylvania.
-He is a graduate of the 2005-06 Leadership Gulf Coast program and a graduate of the 2009-10 Leadership Birmingham.
+He is a graduate of the 2005-06 Leadership Gulf Coast program and a graduate of the 2009-10 Leadership Birmingham class.
 He is a member of the Institute of Management of Accountants and 100 Black Men of America.